dotburo/form-digger/README.md

 Property name in the server response which contains the results.
 Works with the default Laravel `data` property. `Default: 'data'`
 ### paginator
 Optional Paginator instance, see `src/Paginator`.
 Default: `null`
-### eventName
-Custom event name triggered on each form change.
-Default: `onDiggerPushState`

 ## Field attributes
 ### data-debounce="number"
 Delay server fetching by the number of milliseconds.
 ### data-min-length="number"
 Minimum number of characters from which server requests will be made.

+## Events
+Events are dispatched on the form element.
+### onDiggerLoading
+Custom event at the start of the query and after rendering the results.
+### onDiggerPushState
+Custom event triggered on each form change.

 ## Paginator options
 ### elements